mars0i/pasta/doc/README.md

 variable containing and atom and one containing a dereferenced version of the same data.
 A naming convention makes it clear which is which.
 Using a suffix that is not "@" (an obvious choice) seems easiest to read.
-I sometimes use camel case to name things that have a Java-ey role with MASON, but mostly use Clojure-standard kebab case.
+I sometimes use CamelCase to name things that have a Java-ey role with MASON, but mostly use Clojure-standard kebab-case.